 Sit down.
 Grab a drink, and let’s have a chat.

-Firstly, this might seem a bit early but it’s really not.
-Let’s give your brain time to sit with these before you use them.
+Firstly, this might seem a bit early, but it’s really not.
+Let’s give your brain time to sit with these before you use these tricks.
 This is an essential part of adopting new behaviour.
 So let it sink in for a bit.

 Secondly, one thing I do is truth-telling.
 So — let’s get really honest.

-A lot of my clients come from dysfunctional families, and I wish I could tell them that things get better during the holidays.
-But — they just tend to get worse.
+Many of my clients come from dysfunctional families, and I wish I could tell them that things get better during the holidays.
+But — they tend to get worse.
 Truth.
-I’ll tell them and I’ll tell you.
+I’ll let them know, and I’ll tell you.

-Everything just gets bigger and better and that includes all the emotions and stress we feel when we hook up with family, friends, or even work colleagues.
-I’d love to be your Fairy Godmother, but if every Christmas with your dysfunctional family has been a disaster, chances are it’ll be the same as it has always been.
+Everything just gets bigger and better, and that includes all the emotions and stress we feel when we hook up with family, friends, or even work colleagues.
+I’d love to be your Fairy Godmother.
+Still, suppose every Christmas with your dysfunctional family has been a disaster.
+In that case, chances are it’ll be the same as it’s always been.

-It’s really unlikely that this will be the Christmas or New Year that everything miraculously gets better.
+It’s doubtful that this will be the Christmas or New Year, that everything miraculously gets better.
 How much I wish I could fix this for you.
 I can’t — not in one post.
 But, I can help you out with minimal damage.

-Firstly, I will say — don’t feel like you have to spend time with your family members if it doesn’t make you feel good.
-Having said that, I totally get that it’s hard to say “no.”
+Firstly, I will say — don’t feel like you have to spend time with your family if it doesn’t make you feel good.
+But, having said that, I totally get that it’s hard to say “no.”

-So just see how you feel about it and even if you give in and change your mind — know you aren’t weak.
-Don’t beat yourself up about any decision you make — I kinda know you will, but try hard as heck not to.
+So just see how you feel about it, and even if you give in and change your mind — know you aren’t weak.
+Don’t beat yourself up about any decision you make — I kinda know you will, but try hard as hell not to.

 Let’s at least get you there and home in one piece.